$G$-displays of Hodge type and formal $p$-divisible groups: Preliminaries

 As $R$ varies in $\textup{Nilp}_{W(k_0)}$ we obtain fibered categories $\textup{LFCrys}$ and $\textup{Isoc}$ whose fibers over $R$ in $\textup{Nilp}_{W(k_0)}$ are the categories $\textup{LFCrys}(R)$ and $\textup{Isoc}(R)$, respectively.

-\begin{lemma} The fibered categories $\textup{LFCrys}$ and $\textup{Isoc}$ form stacks for the \'etale topology on $\textup{Nilp}_{W(k_0)}$. \end{lemma} \begin{proof} It is enough to show the result for $\textup{LFCrys}$, where the key point is that if $B \to A$ is a PD-thickening over $R$, then the homomorphism $A \to A' := A\otimes_R R'$ is \'etale and faithfully flat, so there exists a unique \'etale faithfully flat lift $B \to B'$ with $B' \to A'$ a PD-thickening over $R'$.
-Then the result follows from \'etale descent for modules over rings along with the crystal property (\ref{eq-crystalproperty}). \end{proof}
+\begin{lemma} The fibered categories $\textup{LFCrys}$ and $\textup{Isoc}$ form stacks for the \'etale topology on $\textup{Nilp}_{W(k_0)}$. \end{lemma} \begin{proof} It is enough to show the result for $\textup{LFCrys}$, where the key point is that if $B \to A$ is a PD-thickening over $R$, and $R \to R'$ is \'etale and faithfully flat, then the homomorphism $A \to A' := A\otimes_R R'$ is also \'etale and faithfully flat, so there exists a unique \'etale faithfully flat lift $B \to B'$ with $B' \to A'$ a PD-thickening over $R'$.
+The result follows from \'etale descent for modules over rings along with the crystal property (\ref{eq-crystalproperty}). \end{proof}

+We will eventually want to consider $p$-nilpotent $W(k_0)$-algebras which have a $p$-basis \'etale locally.
+For the convenience of the reader, we recall the definition of a $p$-basis.